koodiohto/apple-stock/README.md

 `docker compose up`

-Though it needs the Alhavantage api-key defined in apple-stock-backend .env-file with STOCK_API_KEY
+Though it needs the Alhavantage api-key defined in apple-stock-backend .env-file with ALPHA_API_KEY (or with STOCK_API_KEY for running locally)

 Then you should see the application with your browser in 'http://localhost'